inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/210-vector-analysis-for-problem-solving.rst

 - Identify hazard zones
 - Look for important roads
 - Look for medical facilities
-- Buffer roads & medical facilities
+- Buffer roads and medical facilities
 - Analyse overlapped areas

 The power of GIS is its ability to help us analyse data.
 Vector data can be